Azure-Samples/LUIS-DevOps-Template/docs/4-pipeline.md

   IS_PRIVATE_REPOSITORY: false
 ```

-In addition, the following environment variables set the names of the source file that defines your LUIS app, and the files containing the unit tests and the F measure quality tests:
+In addition, the following environment variables set the names of the source file that define your LUIS app, and the files containing the unit tests and the F measure quality tests:

 ```yml
   # Set the path to the lu file for your LUIS app